Good customer service costs less than bad customer service.

 It may help to raise customer satisfaction and positively impact the way your team works.

 When your team needs to explain a more complex topic to a customer, just send a quick video instead.
 Walking the customer through the information in a visual way is more effective than writing a long essay on the subject – and the customer will appreciate being saved from a long read.
+You can upload multiple customer service videos, which will help potential buyers understand your offer.

 Example: Loom – free